sandialabs/OWENS.jl/docs/src/reference/reference.md

 Use `studio_project_generated_script_path(project_or_path)` and
 `read_studio_project_generated_script(project_or_path)` when the GUI needs to show or export the exact Julia driver attached to a project.
+Use `write_studio_workbench_bundle(output_dir, project_path)` to create a
+server-free workbench directory with HTML, health YAML, and the generated Julia driver.

 The public helpers are: